ethomatos/k8s_helm_istio/README.md

       > springbootapp-testing-786f48d8db-kjxwb   2/2     Running   0          66s

-  #### Test the Sprinboot application and use tcpdump to capture traffic from the application pods
+  #### Test the Springboot application and use tcpdump to capture traffic from the application pods
   - Connect to the Flask app pod, install net-tools and tcpdump.
     - First find the name of the pod, use `kubectl -n training get pods`
     - Connect to the pod using `kubectl exec -it <pod_name> bash`